imjorgemor/tvtest/README.md

 ## Roadmap

+- [x] Reduze or minimize bundle size for better performance
+- [x] Add the slider dots to inform the user the total of scrolls and the current position.
+- [ ] Migrate Bitmovin library to Shaka library(the one used by rakuten) using a personalized UI.
 - [ ] Make the horizontal slide scroll infinite like the rakuten website.
-- [ ] Add the slider dots to inform the user the total of scrolls and the current position.
-- [ ] Migrate Bitmovin library to Shaka library(the one used by rakuten) using a personalized UI.
-- [ ] Add lazy loading on view components.
-- [ ] Reduze or minimize bundle size for better performance
 - [ ] Add integration tests to redux
 - [ ] Add end2end test with playwright
 - [ ] Add preview card in the home page when mouse-over each film